lullrich/functions_in_R/readme.md

 ### Exercise
 Write a simple function.
 It isn't hard and the possibilities are endless.

-## Writing more advanced functions {.tabset .tabset-fade .tabset-pills}
+## Writing more advanced functions

 ### Code